GE-600 series

-The GE-600 series was a family of 36-bit mainframe computers originating in the 1960s, built by General Electric (GE).
-When GE left the mainframe business the line was sold to Honeywell, which built similar systems into the 1990s as the division moved to Groupe Bull and then NEC.
+The GE-600 series is a family of 36-bit mainframe computers originating in the 1960s, built by General Electric (GE).
+When GE left the mainframe business, the line was sold to Honeywell, which built similar systems into the 1990s as the division moved to Groupe Bull and then NEC.

-The system is perhaps best known as the hardware used by the Dartmouth Time Sharing System (DTSS) and the Multics operating system.
-Multics was supported by virtual memory additions made to later versions of the series.
+The system is perhaps best known as the hardware used by the Dartmouth Time-Sharing System (DTSS) and the Multics operating system.
+Multics was supported by virtual memory additions made in the GE 645.

 Architecture

-The 600 series used 36-bit words and 18-bit addresses.
-They had two 36-bit accumulators, eight 18-bit index registers, and one 8-bit exponent register.